slowbot/hsa-docs/needs.md

 Ventura County’s website allows you email, facebook, or tweet content via a menu that from their site appears when you rollover “+ share & bookmark”.

-Why it Matters
+### Why it Matters

 Sharing information and resources can help HSA staff do their jobs more effectively and efficiently; reduce churn with clients and make sure that staff, CBOs and Clients know the resources and programs available.
 As an HSA Program leader expressed, “I think there is a lot of work we are doing that people don't know about.”

-How to Fix It
+### How to Fix It

-Protocols/tools to reduce siloing by encourage collaboration.
+* Protocols/Tools to Reduce Siloing by Encouraging Collaboration.
 Internal HSA blog to encourage inter-departmental information sharing Collaboration software:
 Slack
-“FCS is piloting Yammer for internal communication within a small group Sharepoint is being used for some programs widgets and tools that can be added to the website email link social messaging twitter facebook
+FCS is piloting Yammer for internal communication within a small group.
-Enable social media sharing
+Sharepoint is available to certain HSA staff and can be used to organize and share information.

+* Add Tools to the Website
+Email links
+Social messaging
+Twitter
+Facebook

+* Enable Social Media Sharing
-Set up verified social media profiles and encourage targeted use for sharing information and fielding questions Encourage client peer-to-peer information sharing and online resources through email or texting links
+Set up verified social media profiles and encourage targeted use for sharing information and fielding questions.

-see: Ventura County’s website with drop-down menu for emailing facebooking, or tweeting content
+* Encourage Client Peer-to-Peer Information Sharing and online resources through email or texting links Ventura County’s website has a drop-down menu for emailing facebooking, or tweeting content